Light-C-O/gentle-steps/README.md

 - **Thursday - 12th Feb:**
   - Imported the database to the repo, tested it and it works
   - Managed redirect between pages using Link tag with href of the route.
 The link tag is for navigation.
+- **Friday - 13th Feb:**
+  - Created page.tsx files to display the information by pulling from the firebase using import { db } data/firebase.
+  - In order of the contents in the collections and documents, using querySnapshot is essential, you are telling Firebase to give you all the documents from collection.
+  - I used map() for the Sections collection as it is an array.
+I could use a normal For loop, however map() returns me a new array list.
+And is what I want.
+  - I now understand the concept of pulling infiom from the firebase sand displaying the info